New York City Transportation

 Circle Line Ferry

 New York City is an island of breathtaking man-made structures and riverside parks.
-Both traits make it ideal for sightseeing by a circle-route ferry.
-Service departs from Battery Park in New York City and from Liberty State Park in Jersey City; purchase refreshments and souvenirs on board; check websites for schedule and prices
+Both traits make it ideal for sightseeing by a circular route ferry.
+Service departs from Battery Park in New York City and Liberty State Park in Jersey City; purchase refreshments and souvenirs on board; check websites for schedule and prices

 WEBSITE: http://www.circleline.com